-- (4) Reportable deficiency 2) Deficiency relating to the operation of ICFR A reportable deficiency relating to the operation of ICFR exists when a properly designed component of ICFR does not operate as intended, and therefore would cause a reasonable person to doubt that ICFR provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the issuer's GAAP.
+- (2) Deficiency relating to the operation of ICFR A deficiency relating to the operation of ICFR exists when a properly designed component of ICFR does not operate as intended.
 For example, if an issuer's ICFR design requires two individuals to sign a cheque in order to authorize a cash disbursement and the certifying officers conclude that this process is not being followed consistently, the control may be designed properly but is deficient in its operation. - (3) Compensating controls versus mitigating procedures If the certifying officers identify a component of ICFR that does not operate as intended they should consider whether there is a compensating control that addresses the financial reporting risks that the deficient ICFR component failed to address.
 If the certifying officers are unable to identify a compensating control, then the issuer would have a deficiency relating to the operation of ICFR.